MicrosoftDocs/security/compass/privileged-access-success-criteria.md

 ---
 # Success criteria for privileged access strategy

 This document describes the success criteria for a [privileged access strategy](privileged-access-strategy.md).
 This section describes strategic perspectives of success for a privileged access strategy.
 For a roadmap on how to adopt this strategy, see the [rapid modernization plan (RaMP)](security-rapid-modernization-plan.md).
-For implementation guidance, see [privileged access deployment](howto-azure-managed-workstation.md)
+For implementation guidance, see [privileged access deployment](privileged-access-deployment.md)

-Implementing a holistic strategy using Zero Trust approaches creates a kind of "seal" over the access control for privileged access that makes it resistant to attackers.
+Implementing a holistic strategy using Zero Trust approaches creates a "seal" of sorts over the access control for privileged access that makes it resistant to attackers.
 This strategy is accomplished by limiting pathways to privileged access only a select few, and then closely protecting and monitoring those authorized pathways.

 ![End state goal with limited entry paths for attackers](./media/privileged-access-strategy/end-state-limited-entry-points.png)